dnsimple/dnsimple-support/content/articles/adding-hns-domain.markdown

 DNSimple services are compatible with HNS domains, however, please note that some services are incompatible with HNS domains due to not being resolvable by conventional means.

-Here is a list of known services which are not compatbile:
+Here is a list of known services that are not compatible:

 * Certificates
 * Email forwards